 Mesquite Valley Growers

 8005 E. Speedway.
-Apparently they have no website.
+Apparently they have no website but they do have a Facebook page.
 Who needs one when you have word of mouth.

-If you can't find it anywhere else, go here.
-I mean, they have everything, well, except pacypodium.
+If you can’t find it anywhere else, go here.
+I mean, they have everything, well, except pachypodium.
+We drove by there the other day.
+They have a new indoor shop!

 Plants for the SouthWest

-Adenium, the Desert Rose; Pachypodium, other rare and unusual plants such as "Living Stones", Very unusual Hand made pottery.
-If you want specimen or unusual plants, this may be the one place.
+Adenium, the Desert Rose; Pachypodium, other rare and unusual plants such as “Living Stones”, Very unusual Hand made pottery.
+If you want a specimen or unusual plant, this may be the one place.

 Green Things Home and Garden Center